digital-asset/daml/docs/source/daml/patterns/delegation.rst

 .. note:: The technique is likely to change in the future.
 Daml is actively researching future language features for contract disclosure.

 .. figure:: images/delegation.png
+   :alt: A diagram of the Delegation pattern, in which the CoinPoA contract allows a party who is not the coin's owner to exercise a choice on the TransferProposal contract.

   Delegation pattern diagram